Don’t have a tumble dryer? Or just trying to save some money on utilities? Then you need one of the best clothes drying racks.

 Is Drying Clothes Indoors Bad?

-Air drying clothes indoors can raise moisture levels by up to 30 percent (3).
+Air-drying clothes indoors can raise moisture levels by up to 30 percent (3).

 This can increase the chances of mold and mildew.
 It can also be irritating for people with allergies or asthma.
 While drying your clothes outdoors isn’t always an option, it’s the best option when it’s available.

 However, if you are going to be drying clothes indoors, make sure to choose a well-ventilated area and avoid using bedrooms or living rooms.
+You may also want to set up a dehumidifier to combat rising moisture levels.

 Why Do Clothes Smell When Dried Inside?

-If your clothes still smell after being air dried inside, it’s most likely because they’ve taken too long to dry.
+Most likely because they’ve taken too long to dry.
 As a result, they’re clinging to their damp smell.

-What Is the Best Way to Dry Clothes Indoors?
+What Is the Best Way To Dry Clothes Indoors?

-We’ll share our top tips for air drying clothes indoors so you can have bone dry clothes that don’t smell.
+We’ll share our top tips for air-drying clothes indoors so you can have bone-dry clothes that don’t smell.

-- Always use a well-ventilated area.
+- Ventilation: Always use a well-ventilated area.
 Opening windows and using fans can help speed up the drying time.

 How Do You Hang Clothes on a Drying Rack?